Key takeaways

 Alternative remedies for clonazepam include therapy, lifestyle changes, and diet modifications to help improve mood and overall well-being.
 Some of these remedies include regular exercise, cognitive behavioral therapy, and avoiding triggers.

-Both high-intensity exercise and consistent low-intensity exercise can have a positive impact on brain function improving how people feel.
-High-intensity exercise releases the body’s feel-good chemicals called endorphins, while low-intensity exercise promotes the release of proteins (neurotrophic or growth factors) which cause nerve cells to grow and make new connections.
+Both high-intensity exercise and consistent low-intensity exercise can have a positive impact on brain function, improving how people feel.
+High-intensity exercise releases the body’s feel-good chemicals called endorphins, while low-intensity exercise promotes the release of proteins that cause nerve cells to grow and make new connections.

-Often panic attacks and anxiety are associated with sudden symptoms and the 3-3-3- rule may be beneficial.
-This tactic involves looking around and naming three things one sees, naming three sounds one hears, and moving three body parts such as an ankle, finger, or arm.
+Often, panic attacks and anxiety are associated with sudden symptoms, and the 3-3-3 rule may be beneficial.
+This tactic involves looking around and naming three things one sees, naming three sounds one hears, and moving three body parts, such as an ankle, finger, or arm.
 Cognitive behavioral therapy can be used in mental health conditions like depression, anxiety, substance use, and phobias.
-This form of therapy can help identify the thinking patterns that cause distress to manage overwhelming emotions and unhelpful behaviors.
+This form of therapy can help identify the thinking patterns that cause distress, manage overwhelming emotions, and reduce unhelpful behaviors.

 Diet modifications can be made to help prevent future panic attacks.
-According to the American Addiction Centers, alcohol use can cause new onset anxiety and worsen pre-existing anxiety symptoms.
+According to the American Addiction Centers, alcohol use can cause new-onset anxiety and worsen pre-existing anxiety symptoms.
 Many individuals will use alcohol as an unhealthy coping tool to reduce symptoms of anxiety.
 Additionally, caffeine use may be associated with increased anxiety.
-The American Psychiatric Association recognizes Caffeine-Induced Anxiety Disorder as a condition which involves the symptoms of either panic attacks or anxiety due to consumption of caffeine.
+The American Psychiatric Association recognizes Caffeine-Induced Anxiety Disorder as a condition that involves the symptoms of either panic attacks or anxiety due to the consumption of caffeine.
 Avoiding or limiting alcohol and caffeine consumption may lessen symptoms of anxiety.

 RELATED: Can caffeine cause anxiety? | 5 ways to boost your mental health